sodafoundation/architecture-analysis/Pool_Properties_Design.md

 ### Other deployer impact

-If this prososal gets permitted, the backend configuration file (take ceph for example) should be updated like this:
+If this prososal gets accepted, the backend configuration file (take ceph for example) should be updated like this:
 ```yaml
 configFile: /etc/ceph/ceph.conf
 pool: